AnilKumar-Noolu/Resume-from-AWS-S3/README.md

 Step 1: Create a resume with HTML and CSS

--> firstly, create a resume with all your experiences and educational background.
+-> Firstly, create a resume with all your experiences and educational background.
 Then with the help of Opensource and youtube, try to create HTML and CSS file for that resume.

 -> Once Your HTML and CSS file is ready, we are good to proceed further with AWS Services like S3 and CloudFront.

 Step 2: Create an S3 Bucket

-1.Open the S3 Console and click on "Create bucket"
+1. Open the S3 Console and click on "Create bucket"

-2.Enter a unique name for your bucket like <your-name.com> so that the static website link will be close the outer website's link and select the region closest to your target audience.
+2. Enter a unique name for your bucket like <your-name.com> so that the static website link will be close the outer website's link and select the region closest to your target audience.

 ![Screenshot (5)](https://user-images.githubusercontent.com/98457309/228787587-17409118-bfe2-4b38-bbdb-bd0adf0d7ad3.png)